Skip to content

 4. Relaunch the browser once all these apps have been closed.

-Some apps would automatically start themselves on the next bootup.
-So it would be best if you disable this behavior of those apps from the Startup tab in the task manager.
+Some apps automatically start themselves on the next boot-up.
+It would be best to disable this behavior from the Startup tab in the task manager.

 It will display the list of all the installed extensions.